Limit shape of random convex polygonal lines: Even more universality: Asymptotics of higher-order moments

 \end{lemma}

-Lemma \ref{lm:detK} implies that the matrix $K_z$ is non-degenerate, at least asymptotically as $n\to\infty$.
-In fact, from (\ref{D_zxi}) it is easy to see (e.g., using the Cauchy--Schwarz inequality together with the characterization of the equality case) that $K_z$ is positive definite; in particular, $\det K_z>0$ and hence $K_z$ is invertible.
-Let $V_z=K_z^{-1/2}$ be the (unique) square root of the matrix $K_z^{-1}$, that is, a symmetric, positive definite matrix such that $V_z^2=K_z^{-1}$.
+This result implies that the matrix $K_z$ is non-degenerate, at least asymptotically as $n\to\infty$.
+In fact, from \eqref{D_zxi} it is easy to deduce (e.g., using the Cauchy--Schwarz inequality together with the characterization of the equality case) that $K_z$ is positive definite; in particular, $\det K_z>0$ and hence $K_z$ is invertible.
+Let $V_z:=K_z^{-1/2}$ be the (unique) square root of the matrix $K_z^{-1}$, that is, a symmetric, positive definite matrix such that $V_z^2=K_z^{-1}$.

-Recall that the matrix norm induced by the Euclidean vector norm $|\,{\cdot}\,|$ is defined by $\|A\|:=\sup_{|x|=1}|x A|$.
-We need some general facts about this matrix norm (see \cite[\S\myp7.2, pp.\,33--34]{BZ4} for simple proofs and bibliographic comments).
+We need some general facts about the matrix norm $\|{\cdot}\|$, which we state as a lemma (see \cite[\S\myp7.2, p.~2301]{BZ4} for simple proofs and bibliographic comments).